-For the first time this year, a National Day of Truth and Reconciliation will be officially recognized on Thursday, September 30.
-This day, Orange Shirt Day, seeks to honour the survivors and children who did not make it home from Canada’s Residential School System and increase awareness around this shameful part of our country’s history, as we continue on the path towards reconciliation.
+A National Day of Truth and Reconciliation was officially recognized for the first time in 2021 on Thursday, Sept.
+30. This day, Orange Shirt Day, seeks to honour the survivors and children who did not make it home from Canada’s Residential School System and increase awareness around this shameful part of our country’s history, as we continue on the path towards reconciliation.

 Mount Allison University takes the commitment to Truth and Reconciliation and the Calls to Action seriously.
-This year, the University will embark on a Week of Reflection around Truth and Reconciliation leading up to September 30.
-The University will be closed on September 30 to give students, faculty, staff, and community members the opportunity to reflect in an authentic way.
-All classes and academic instruction regularly-scheduled for September 30 will be cancelled and University offices will be closed (except for essential services, security, dining hall, facilities).
+The University embarked on a Week of Reflection around Truth and Reconciliation leading up to Sept.
+30. The University was closed on Sept.
+30 to give students, faculty, staff, and community members the opportunity to reflect in an authentic way.

-The Indigenous Affairs Office, the Indigenous Advisory Circle along with the Indigenous Student Support Group are working on a number of initiatives, activities, and learning opportunities, in partnership with local Indigenous communities and Elders.
-These will take place on campus and virtually between September 27-29.
-Watch for additional notices on campus and on the University’s Calendar of Events in the coming weeks, including our efforts to support the National Centre for Truth and Reconciliation "Light the Country Orange" campaign.
+The Indigenous Affairs Office and the Indigenous Advisory Circle, along with the Indigenous Student Support Group, organized a number of initiatives, activities, and learning opportunities, in partnership with local Indigenous communities and Elders.

 Sweat Lodge ceremonies